eclipse/mosaic.website/content/docs/visualization/statistics.md

 for example `1.
 StatisticsVisualizer-Block.csv`.

 In the output attribute two options (`short`|`verbose`) can be selected.
-The short option provides us a compact log file with information about only the highest level of the retrieved data (e.g. aggregate values of grouped vehicles) in contrast to verbose option which also provides informations about every individual vehicle in each group.
+The short option provides us a compact log file with information about only the highest level of the retrieved data (e.g., aggregate values of grouped vehicles) in contrast to the verbose option which also provides information about every individual vehicle in each group.

 For a successful start, the element source must be placed in the first position in the `statistic` children